-Studying languages is a challenging and rewarding experience that will open many doors and can be combined with any other subject.
+Studying languages is a challenging but rewarding experience that will open many doors and broaden your horizons.
+You will be equipped for life and careers in a global setting.

 At GCSE level you will study German in much more depth and learn more about how the language works as well as explore the culture, translation, literature texts, global issues and current affairs.